CarlosEmanuelMartins/cem-website/index.md

 git clone https://github.com/Zettlr/zettlr-docs
 ```

-theres other protocoles sutch as ssh (user@server:path/to/repo.git) or git:// protocole
+theres other protocols such as ssh (user@server:path/to/repo.git) or git:// protocol

 ## Recoring changes